-- 1. CGGS recognises that the School community has a right to raise genuine issues of concern.
-It expects that the person raising the concern or complaint will: - Raise matters promptly as soon as possible after the issue occurs - Provide complete and factual information - Maintain respect, privacy and confidentiality of everyone - Act in good faith - · Acknowledge the common goal to achieve an acceptable and balanced outcome - 2.
-CGGS values the commitment of staff, parents and students to work closely together to provide the best educational opportunities for every child.
-The school is committed to the development of professional, trusting and cooperative relationships between the school, parents and the school community. - 3.
-CGGS is committed to resolving issues in the first instance through discussion and conciliation and encourages the aggrieved to speak directly with the relevant individual. - 4.
-CGGS will endeavour to resolve matters as quickly as possible however realises the timeframe for resolution may depend on the complexity, nature and scope of the complaint. - 5.
-The school is committed to child safety and has a zero tolerance of child abuse.
-In the context of this policy, the response to a complaint relating to child safety, particularly any in relation to Indigenous children, children with disabilities, children from linguistically and culturally diverse backgrounds, and children who are vulnerable, will be given the highest priority and attention. - 6.
-CGGS is committed to the sensitive handling of any complaints and understandings that confidentiality is important. - 7.
-The complaints policy and procedures are intended to be conciliatory, non adversarial and non-legal.
+- CGGS recognises that the School community has a right to raise genuine issues of concern.
+It expects that the person raising the concern or complaint will: - raise matters promptly as soon as possible after the issue occurs. - provide complete and factual information. - maintain respect, privacy and confidentiality of everyone. - act in good faith. acknowledge the common goal to achieve an acceptable and balanced outcome. - CGGS values the commitment of the School Community to work closely together to provide the best educational opportunities for every child.
+The School is committed to the development of professional, trusting and cooperative relationships between the School and the School Community. - The School is committed to resolving issues in the first instance through discussion and conciliation and encourages the aggrieved to speak directly with the relevant individual. - CGGS will endeavour to resolve matters as quickly as possible however realises the timeframe for resolution may depend on the complexity, nature and scope of the complaint.

+- The School is committed to child safety and has a zero tolerance of child abuse.
+In the context of this policy, the response to a complaint relating to child safety, particularly any in relation to Indigenous children, children with disabilities, children from linguistically and culturally diverse backgrounds, and children who are vulnerable, will be given the highest priority and attention. - CGGS is committed to the sensitive handling of any complaints and understandings that confidentiality is important. - The Complaints Management Policy is intended to be conciliatory, non-adversarial and non-legal.
+It is based on the following criteria: